Section 735A outstanding notices

 You can apply for a Section 735A Outstanding Notices Certificate at any time, however, a certificate is most often needed before property settlement.

-- whether Council has issued a notice advising that an outstanding work or matter is required to be addressed in relation to that property
+- Council has issued a notice advising that an outstanding work or matter is required to be addressed in relation to that property

-- whether Council has issued an order advising that a certain work or action is required to be undertaken in relation to that property
+- Council has issued an order advising that a certain work or action is required to be undertaken in relation to that property

-- whether there are any other relevant outstanding matters that are required to be addressed to the satisfaction of Council in relation to that property.
+- there are any other relevant outstanding matters that are required to be addressed to the satisfaction of Council in relation to that property.

 Applying for a Section 735A Outstanding Notices Certificate